How to Prepare For an Outdoor Adventure

-My Australian Travels are focussed on Nature and Outdoor experiences.
-So, when it comes to preparing my Australia trip I know how to pack for an Outdoor Adventure.
-I usually spend 75% of my time in the outdoors, 10% walking and exploring cities, and 10% visiting art exhibitions and attending events.
+My Australian Travels are focused on Nature and Outdoor experiences.
+So, when preparing for my Australia solo adventures, I know how to pack for an Outdoor Adventure.
+I usually spend 75% of my time outdoors, 10% walking and exploring cities, and 10% visiting art exhibitions and attending events.

 - Make a list of the Outdoor adventures you plan to do in Australia.
-Add time frame, place and climate conditions for each adventure, as these are important details for your packing list.
+Add time frame, place and climate conditions for each experience, as these are essential details for your packing list.

-- Pack functional wear and avoid using cotton clothes, because it absorbs moisture.
-Functional wear has many advantages, it’s breathable, it wicks dampness away, it’s quick-drying and easy care.
-I love the super lightweight and this is why I only use functional wear for my outdoor adventures in Australia.
+- Pack functional wear and avoid using cotton clothes because it absorbs moisture.
+Activewear has many advantages; it’s breathable, wicks dampness away, quick-drying, and easy to care for.
+I love the super lightweight, so I only use functional wear for my outdoor adventures in Australia.

-- Bring walking shoes or comfortable hiking boots and a pair of strappy sandals with the profiled sole.
-They must be breathable, water-resistant and most important, they must be light and comfortable.
+- Bring walking shoes, comfortable hiking boots, and strappy sandals with the profiled sole.
+They must be breathable, water-resistant and, most importantly, light and comfortable.
 I have been using for years my Timberland boots and loved them.
-They weigh the same like running shoes, and they don’t take much space!
+They weigh the same as running shoes and don’t take up much space.

 How do you pack for your Outdoor Adventures?
 Do you have any tips to add to this list?
 Leave your comment here below.

 If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel, book tours, accommodation, and rental car, or purchase my book using the links below.
 Thank you!